Jon Driver: Research

 Driver's research focused on selective attention, spatial cognition and multisensory integration (the interplay between our different senses) in the healthy and damaged human brain (e.g. in hemispatial neglect).
 He used an integrative methodological approach combining psychophysical, neuropsychological, neuroimaging and TMS, and was one of the first to perform concurrent TMS-fMRI to study how dynamic interactions between brain regions can support cognitive functions.
 His work revealed differential influences on face processing from attention and emotion in the human brain, with the amygdala response to threat-related expressions unaffected by a manipulation of attention that strongly modulates the response to faces in fusiform gyri.
 He also probed the neural mechanisms of crossmodal links in attention - such as sudden touch on one hand improving vision near that hand - showing that these can be mediated by back-projections from multimodal parietal areas to unimodal visual cortex.

 His research was funded by the Medical Research Council, the Wellcome Trust, the Biotechnology and Biological Sciences Research Council, the Economic and Social Research Council, the James S. McDonnell Foundation, and The Stroke Association.
 Driver authored over 200 scientific publications, and his work has been cited over 50,000 times.
 He played an instrumental role as a member of the team leading UCL's successful bid for the Sainsbury-Wellcome Centre.

 Personal life

-Driver was brought up in Hull and attended Hymers College, where he played cello in the school orchestra and also played bass guitar in a number of bands in Hull.
-From his teens onwards he was a devoted and expert fly fisherman, which he pursued in the chalk streams of southern England.
+In 1995, at Cambridge, Driver married Nilli Lavie.
+They had two sons.

-He took his own life in London on 28 November 2011, aged 49, ten months after shattering his knee in a motorcycle accident which left him in debilitating chronic pain.
-He is survived by his wife, Nilli Lavie, and their two sons.
+Driver took his own life in Hornsey on 28 November 2011, aged 49, ten months after shattering his knee in a motorcycle accident which left him in debilitating chronic pain.
+He was survived by his wife and sons.